heuer-ja/heuer-ja/README.md

 - 👋 Hi, I’m @heuer-ja.
-- 👀 I’m interested in Data Science/Analysis/Mining and Machine Learning.
+- 👀 I’m interested in Backend, Data Science/Analysis/Mining, and Machine Learning.
 - 🌱 I’m currently learning Python (Deep Learning with pytorch)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/joel-amarou-heuer-931a1b201/).